AlexGidman/Axe-Tools/README.md

 # Axe-Tools

+A work-in-progress accessibility tool for analysing the accessibility of websites programmatically via CLI or as part of a javascript testing framework.

+Features present:

+- CLI for readability

 ## Command Line Program - Installation & Use

 1. Once you have cloned the repository, ensure you have node installed and then run